Home > Remove Duplicate Photos > How to Delete Duplicate Photos on Mac in All macOS Versions

 avatar

-Compatibility macOS 10.11 or later macOS 10.10.3 or later macOS 13 or later All macOS versions
+Available for macOS 10.11 or later macOS 13 or later macOS 10.10.3 or later All macOS versions

 Work with Photos app, folders Photos app Photos app Folders

-Find duplicates Automatically Manually Automatically Manually
+Find duplicates Automatically Automatically Manually Manually

 Remove duplicates Manually, all at once Manually, one by one Manually, one by one Manually, one by one